 I can still remember where I was sitting on a college campus when my friend shared her secret.
 We were not quite eighteen and had been planning on taking our road tests during winter break when she said,

 “ My father is not my father.
 My sister is not my sister.
 I went looking for my birth certificate for the road test… The name for my father was different.
 Who is he?
 What does it mean?”

 She stared ahead looking across the lawn rattling off more questions.
 She didn’t stop for answers and I certainly had none to give.
 She turned to me.
 All I could say was “Oh My God.
 It feels like too much.”
 She started to cry… so did I.

 The impact of this secret on my friend was traumatic.
 She became intensely preoccupied with this assault on her sense of self and family as she had known it.
 She obsessed about why her mother had kept this secret and whether she should confront her now.
 She felt tremendous loss of the unknown father and confused about the father who had raised her.
-She could not imagine what her sister would think as they never been close and her sister accused her of being Dad’s favorite.
+She could not imagine what her sister would think as they had never been close and her sister always accused her of being Dad’s favorite.

 The Psychological and Physical Burden of Secrets

 - Consistent with studies on the burden of secrets, what makes a secret “ big” is the degree of preoccupation it demands.

 - In their refinement of earlier studies on the physical burden of secrets, researchers have found that there is a consistent relationship between how preoccupied a person is with a secret and their perceptual judgments about physical burdens.

 - More specifically, experiences of physical burdens have been associated in research with a person feeling like they have fewer resources available and with their perceptual judgment of the environment as being more forbidding– a hill is perceived to be at a greater slant, or an object is perceived to be at a greater distance or heavier with the increase in the experience of a physical burden.